-The composition of the soil beneath us varies greatly by state, town and even among properties on the same street.
-Properties have distinct types of soils, varying water table levels, different amounts and types of rock, and sometimes trash buried beneath them.
+The composition of the soil beneath us varies greatly by state, by town, and even from your next-door neighbor’s.
+Properties have different types of soils, water table levels, different amounts and types of rock, and sometimes even trash buried beneath it.
 It is crucial to understand what type of soil a property has before a septic system can be installed.
-Soil testing gives us key information to determine the overall size of a system and where and how deep they can be placed.
+Soil tests give us key information to determine where and how deep the septic system can be placed, and the overall size.

-To start the soil testing process, we contact the Health Department to set up a day and time for an appointment.
-A sanitarian from the local Health Department and one of our project managers visits the property on the date of the scheduled appointment.
-Upon arrival, several 6-8 foot-deep pits are dug with a mini excavator on various parts of the property.
+To start the soil testing process, Skips will contact the Health Department to set up a day and time.
+A sanitarian from your local Heath Department and one of our project managers visit your property on the date of your scheduled appointment.
+Upon arrival, two to three 6 – 8-foot-deep pits are dug with a mini excavator on various parts of the property.
 The soil is then examined in each of these pits to check for soil types and consistency.
-Additionally, a percolation test is completed, which consists of pouring water into a small hole and seeing how quickly it drains.
-We can immediately give our customers an idea of the soil types as we uncover them since we are onsite with the Health Department during this process.
+Additionally, a percolation test completed.
+This test consists of pouring water into a small hole and seeing how quickly it drains.
+Since Skips is onsite with the health department during this process, we can help give you an idea of your soil types as we uncover them.

-Contact us today to schedule a test.
-We will correspond with your local health department and schedule your tests on the earliest available date.
+To schedule a test, contact us today.
+We will correspond with your local health department and schedule your tests on the soonest available date.